rolazar/level-1-course-content/week-6/Rm-class-materials/README.md

 * Callbacks (Review)
 * Touch on other statements such as switch, try/catch, for, for..in

+## General Notes

+As students get their feet wet with JavaScript, in addition to these topics listed above, a few additional concepts will be mastered: **code blocks**, **variable assignment/re-assignment**, and **variable scoping**.
+Once students begin to have an intuition for these concepts, their coding skills will be greatly improved.
+Seeing these ideas in action in a variety of different contexts over the course of the week should help.
+Try making students aware of their progress by pointing out when we make a code block, pass the value of a variable to another variable, or choose to create a `let` statement in a certain context.

 ## Loops

 Loops are actually a simple idea.